el-quinto/mix/re[mix]/zeroconf/pages-zeroconf/readme.txt

-serialosc-zeroconf.maxpat goes in your max6.1/patches folder
+move the serialosc-zeroconf.maxpat to /User/Documents/Max 7/Library